stefanscript/knowledge/rest-api/README.md

 GET `/articles` to get news articles
 POST `/articles` to add a new article
-PUT /articles/:id for updating the article with a given id
+PUT /articles/:id for updating the article with a given id DELETE /articles/:id for deleting the article with a given id

+## Use logical nesting on endpoints
+It's good practice to group endpoints that are associated.
+Example GET `/articles/:articleId/comments` to get the comments of an article